Expect higher long-term market rates, ECB's chief economist says

 “Over time, this gradual process will tend to steepen the yield curve, with our forward guidance on policy rates keeping the front end of the curve well-anchored.”

-He backed analyst expectations for an ECB rate hike in late 2019 but said the central bank’s policy would remain predictable and only be tightened gradually.
+Praet also backed analyst expectations for an ECB rate hike in late 2019 but said the central bank’s policy would remain predictable and only be tightened gradually.
+(Reporting By Marc Jones; Writing by Francesco Canepa Editing by Balazs Koranyi)

-In a likely reference to Italy, where the government is facing higher financing costs on the market as a result of its budget policy, Praet said yields did not just depend on monetary policy but also on an issuer’s financial health.

-“Other factors such as economic fundamentals and the creditworthiness of issuers, as assessed by market participants, remain key determinants of the levels of bond yields and spreads,” he said.